Skip to Content

 On the other hand, Corn Snakes offer a variety of color morphs and can grow between 2 to 6 feet long while maintaining a docile nature.

-Both of these options provide manageable sizes for handling and make excellent choices for those new to snake ownership.
+Both of these options, often fed with pre-killed rodents for a safe and humane feeding experience, provide manageable sizes for handling and make excellent choices for those new to snake ownership.

 Rosy Boa